 BA and MA in Law from the University of Geneva.

-Received the trainee lawyer specialization certificate as well as the certificate in Transnational/International Law and legal profession in 2021.
+Received the trainee lawyer specialization certificate in 2020.

-Trainee lawyer at BÜRGISSER Avocats since March 2021.
+Trainee lawyer at BÜRGISSER AVOCATS since January 2023.

 In principle, according to the law and in conformity with custom, the Firm asks for retainers, due and payable in advance, according to the development of the mandate.